 Claro: For more about this word, see the lesson on claro.
 A more literal translation is "clearly," although "of course" often works, depending on the context:

-- Claro que iré a Madrid a ver a Cristiano.
-Of course I'll go to Madrid to see Cristiano.
+- Claro que iré a Costa Rica a ver a Cristiano.
+Of course I'll go to Costa Rica to see Cristiano.

 - Sí, sí, claro, estoy muy contenta.
 Yes, yes, of course, I'm very happy.